Jerinji2016/infinite_scroll_view/README.md

 ### InfinitePageView

 Works by creating a __PageView__ with 2 pages which in turn are __PageViews__.
-Both PageViews is respectively controller under the hood to get the desired flow.
+Both PageViews are respectively controlled under the hood to get the desired working.

 ## TODO

-- Update README.md
 - Work on CI/CD for example app and to publish to pub
 - Create InfiniteListView